There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: C+ (79pts)

-This movie did not live up to my expectations, but I definitely do not think it was a "bad" movie.
+This movie did not live up to my expectations, but I definitely did not think it was a bad movie.
 It had some problems, sure, but it had some really great moments as well.
 The problems were mostly related to having a poorly developed plot, and a creepy, forced romance that was hard to watch.
-These issues were significant, but the movie definitely had its strengths.
+These issues were significant, but the movie definitely had its strengths too.

-Christopher Lee was great as Count Dooku and added his unique flavor to the character, making him both mysterious and menacing.
-Then there was getting to see a young Yoda (at least younger than he was in the original trilogy), which meant we got to see him using the force and a lightsaber, like no one else in the galaxy can.
-I also enjoyed the mystery that Obi-Wan had to solve, and how Jango Fett and the clones were involved in that.
-Finally, there was the epic arena battle, which provided a ton of awesome Star Wars action that I ate up every second of.
-The movie had its flaws, for sure, but I think it is far from being a "bad" movie, as there was a lot to like about the movie as well.
+Christopher Lee was great as Count Dooku, as he added his unique flavor to the character, making Dooku both mysterious and menacing.
+Then there was getting to see a young Yoda—younger in comparison to his age in the original trilogy—which meant we got to see him using the force and a lightsaber, like no one else in the galaxy could.
+I also enjoyed the mystery that Obi-Wan had to solve, and how Jango Fett and the clones were involved in that mystery.
+Finally, there was the epic arena battle, which provided a ton of awesome Star Wars action, and I ate up every second of it.
+The movie had its flaws, sure, but it was far from being a bad movie.

 Best of the Star Wars Franchise